Catalog- General Information

 In the summer of 1985, the state of Texas deeded Hill College the Jefferson Davis State Park which is now called the Hill College Reunion Grounds Park.
 The park consists of 35 acres of land located one mile south of Hill College.
 Five acres of the park houses the college agriculture department and rodeo arena.
 Persons or groups wanting to use the park facilities may do so by contacting the president's office.

 In 1986, the Vara Martin Daniel Performing Arts Center was completed.
 The Bob Bullock Sports Center was completed in 1988.
 The former home of the Runnin Rebels was converted to an activity center.
 In 1990, a new women's dormitory was completed.
 Also during 1990, a new classroom building was completed and opened.
 Another new women's dorm and a new science classroom/laboratory building were completed in 1992.
 The Governor Bill Daniel Student Center was completed in 1993.
 The Technical Training Center was completed in 1994.
-This center provides classroom and laboratory facilities for the Welding Program and the Criminal Justice Program.
+This center provides classroom and laboratory facilities for the Fire Academy Program and the Criminal Justice Program.
 A new library was completed in the fall of 1996.
 On the top floor is a spacious library, and on the bottom floor is a teaching auditorium and computer lab.
 In the fall of 1997, Hill College opened a new classroom and faculty office building.
 In the summer of 1999, Hill College opened a new student cafeteria and bookstore complex, and in the summer of 2005, the college opened a new nursing/cosmetology building.
 In 2008, through the generosity of the Hill College Foundation, Hill College completed a $1 million renovation of Bailey Dorm which houses male students on campus.
 A filed house for the softball and baseball teams was completed in the summer of 2010.
-In June of 2012, groundbreaking was held for a new welding facility.
+In the fall of 2014, the new welding facility opened.
 Through these building projects and through continuous maintenance and beautification projects, the college has created an attractive campus conducive to teaching and learning.

 Hill College - Johnson County Campus

 In 1974, Hill College opened the Cleburne Extension Center.
 Since this time, Cleburne and Johnson County have experienced steady growth and so has the college.
 The campus was initially located on West Henderson Street in Cleburne at the site of the old Johnson County fair grounds.
 In 1987, over 75,000 square feet of warehouse space on Westhill Street was converted into a much needed occupational center.
-That space is still being used as the welding technology center.
+That space is still being used as the welding technology center and other classroom space for continuing education programs.
+Welding technology is scheduled to move to new space on Henderson Street in the near future.

 Hill College - Burleson, Glen Rose, and Bosque County